Ireland '23 - bibliography

 Neolithic Britain, The transformation of Social Worlds, by Keith Ray and Julian Thomas, 2018 Oxford University Press.
 This book, written by two of Britain's pre-eminent Neolithic era archeologists, reads a bit like a textbook, and when I read it in '22, I learned about passage tombs like Tara, Nowth, and Newgrange & it was my intro to the Neolithic era.

 AllTrails online was a great resource in looking for walks in Dublin, Killarney, or on the Ring of Kerry.
 I re-did my itinerary to allow for walks on the RoK, but crappy weather intervened.
+And perusing their walks online helped orient me to Dublin beforehand.

 return to Ireland 23 index